-

 Please refer to OSFI’s

 II.
-Risk Management
+Risk management

-A. Risk Identification, Measurement, and Management
+A. Risk identification, measurement, and management

 The FRFI should implement relevant tools and models, including those used for climate scenario analysis, to measure and assess its climate-related risks.
 Where the FRFI chooses to use tools and models developed by external third parties to support its assessment, the FRFI should sufficiently understand the embedded data, methodology, assumptions, and their limitations.

-B. Risk Monitoring and Reporting
+B. Risk monitoring and reporting

 The FRFI should incorporate climate-related risks into its internal monitoring and reporting of business performance and risk management effectiveness.
 It should monitor and report on relevant internal metrics, limits, and indicators to assess the effectiveness of its climate risk management.
-It should also monitor and report on internal targets to assess the FRFI’s progress in managing its physical risk exposures and transition towards a low-GHG economy, consistent with its Plan.
+It should also monitor and report on internal targets to assess the FRFI’s progress in managing its physical risk exposures and risks associated with the transition towards a low-GHG economy, consistent with its Plan.

 OSFI may develop this section into a separate chapter in a future iteration of the Guideline.

-Assessing the impact of physical and transition risks on the FRFI’s strategy and risk profile, and the resiliency of its business model;
+- Assessing the impact of physical and transition risks on the FRFI’s strategy and risk profile, and the resiliency of its business model;

-Identifying relevant climate-related risk factors that can drive the FRFI’s financial and non-financial risks, and estimating exposures and potential losses;
+- Identifying relevant climate-related risk factors that can drive the FRFI’s financial and non-financial risks, and estimating exposures and potential losses;

-Identifying data, methodology, and assumption limitations; and
+- Identifying data, methodology, and assumption limitations; and

-Informing the adequacy of the FRFI’s risk management framework.
+- Informing the adequacy of the FRFI’s risk management framework.

-The FRFI should consider scenarios that encompass both physical and transition risks, and the potential interplay between these two types of risks.
+The FRFI should consider climate scenarios that encompass both physical and transition risks, and the potential interplay between these two types of risks.
 The FRFI should also understand the methodology and approaches used, including data and methodological limitations, and assumptions.

 IV.
-Capital and Liquidity Adequacy
+Capital and liquidity adequacy

 OSFI may develop this section into a separate chapter in a future iteration of the Guideline.

-Principle 6: The FRFI should maintain sufficient capital and liquidity buffers for its climate-related risks.
+Principle 5: The FRFI should maintain sufficient capital and liquidity buffers for its climate-related risks.

 The FRFI should incorporate climate-related risks into its Internal Capital Adequacy Assessment Process (ICAAP) or Own Risk and Solvency Assessment (ORSA) process.
-As part of this process, the FRFI should consider its capital requirements under severe, yet plausible, climate-related scenarios, and climate-related risks that could materialize beyond the FRFI’s standard capital planning horizon.

 The FRFI should incorporate the impact of climate-related drivers on its liquidity risk profile and integrate a range of FRFI-specific and market-wide severe, yet plausible, climate-related stress events when assessing the adequacy of its liquidity buffers.
-For example, the FRFI should consider, among other things, the impact of increased drawdowns of deposit balances and credit/liquidity lines for counterparties sensitive to climate-related risks, volatility in insurance claims experience due to climate change, etc.

-Chapter 2 - Climate-Related Financial Disclosures
+Chapter 2 – Climate-related financial disclosures

 This chapter outlines OSFI’s expectations for the disclosure of climate-related risks.

-I. Purpose of Disclosure Expectations
+I. Purpose of disclosure expectations

 OSFI reinforces its climate risk management expectations through climate-related financial disclosure expectations.
-Climate-related financial risk disclosures help OSFI to meet its mandate of protecting depositors, creditors, and policyholders, and contributing to public confidence in the Canadian financial system, by ensuring appropriate information is publicly available to enable understanding of FRFIs’ financial condition and the risks to which they are exposed.
+Climate-related financial disclosures help OSFI to meet its mandate of protecting depositors, creditors, and policyholders, and contributing to public confidence in the Canadian financial system, by ensuring relevant information is publicly available to enable understanding of FRFIs’ financial condition and the risks to which they are exposed.

 II.
-Scope of Application
+Scope of application

 This chapter applies to all FRFIs in the scope of this Guideline, except for subsidiaries of FRFIs that report consolidated results to OSFI.

 III.
-Principles for Effective Disclosure of Climate-Related Risks
+Principles for effective disclosure of climate-related risks

 The fundamental principles set out below provide guidance to FRFIs on OSFI’s expectations for climate-related financial risk disclosures.
 These principles can help achieve high-quality and decision-useful disclosures that enable users to understand the financial impact of climate change on FRFIs.
 FRFIs should present disclosures that reflect the principles below.

 The FRFI may encounter tension in the application of the principles set out below, whether between principles or within a single principle.
 Such tensions are inevitable given the wide-ranging and sometimes competing needs of users and preparers of disclosures.
-The FRFI should aim to find an appropriate balance of disclosures that reasonably satisfy the recommendations and principles without overwhelming users with unnecessary information.
+The FRFI should aim to find an appropriate balance of disclosures that reasonably satisfy the expectations and principles without overwhelming users with unnecessary information.

 Principle 1: The FRFI should disclose relevant information.